karimsaikali/jasmine/README.md

 In the boot script, you require the reporter module and instantiate the reporter and you add it to the jasmine core.

-## Setting up nightly Builds
+## Setting Up Nightly Builds

  You can just cron the testing script you created, and you got nightly builds combined with the PubSubReporter and your script that creates tickets.

 #TODO
 * Configuration file for reporters / auto load reporters in configuration file ?
+* Add support for matchers, and create an easy way to build custom matchers within a project.
+Provide some common scriptr matchers such as checking a script's result.
-* A nice UI using some customizable template on top of a templating engine that listens to the jasmine channel to see the test results in real time.
+* A nice UI using some customizable template on top of a templating engine that listens to the jasmine channel and builds the test results in real time.
-* Use the same UI template to generate reports by nightly builds if necessary ?
+* Use the same UI template to generate reports into a file by nightly builds.

 Happy Test Automation.